bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

-With syslinux or LILO, just edit the relevant lines to change the menu item to "Bedrock Linux 1.0beta2 Nyla" and add "rw init=/bedrock/sbin/brn" to the kernel line.
+With syslinux or LILO, just edit the relevant lines to change the menu item to "Bedrock Linux 1.0beta2 Nyla" and add "rw init=/bedrock/sbin/brn" to the kernel line, as well as ensure "splash" is unset.
 For example, with syslinux, an adjusted stanza may look like:

     LABEL nyla
         MENU LABEL Bedrock Linux 1.0beta2 nyla